 I would recommend bringing a back pack so that you can carry water bottles and a snack.
 But don’t plan on carrying anything too heavy unless you are used to hiking with a heavy pack.
 You won’t need too much more than water and a snack.
 Don’t forget sunscreen and/or a hat!

 I hope you enjoy hiking Old Man’s Cave as much as we did!
 I can’t wait to go back!
+If you’re planning an extended trip to Hocking Hills, check out my list of family-friendly restaurants in Hocking Hills to round out your trip!

 If you’re looking for more things to do in Ohio try one of these posts: